Who We Are

 Through its DJ courses, events, radio shows, mix series and workshops, Sisu aims to connect and nurture new and existing talent in the electronic music community.
 The collective started to blossom in 2017 from a DJ course held at Southbank Centre in London.

-We host DJ courses and workshops for female, female-identifying and non-binary DJs at all levels of their journey.
+We host DJ courses and workshops for women, trans-women and non-binary DJs and producers at all levels of their journey.
 The courses and workshops range from beginner to masterclass level and are open to everyone from bedroom DJs, old school ravers, established DJs or just the simply curious.

 Get in Touch